Coming 2 America

 There is not one serious take to be had during this movie, so please don’t bother looking for one.
 It’s meant to be a lighthearted tale, where extravagant dance numbers and costumes abound.
 Yes, this is another show, like Bridgerton and Wonder Woman 1984 that glosses over some tricky sexual consent issues—”You know I was ho in these streets,” Mary concedes, as her family nods in agreement.
 Okay … then?
 And, uh, not only can women not inherit the throne, they aren’t allowed to own businesses in Zamunda?
 Huh?
 Happily, all ends well, more or less.

-Someone else who loved the original movie.
-If you haven’t seen the original, you probably won’t understand this one.
+A great watch with your parents or the older generations who will remember the first.
+But if you haven’t seen the original, you probably won’t understand this one.
 Luckily, Coming To America is on Prime Video too.
 Movie Marathon time!

 Eddie Murphy’s daughter Bella makes her movie debut in Coming 2 America.
 She plays Akeem’s second daughter, Omma, and she gets the pleasure of kicking her father’s butt in one scene!